AndreiMarhatau/codex-docker/README.md

 ```
 Mounts the current directory to `/workspace` and your host `~/.codex` into `/root/.codex` so the container uses your existing Codex config/keys.

+Pass arguments exactly as you would to `codex`; the script forwards them into the containerized CLI.
+For example, `codex-docker resume` behaves the same as running `codex resume`, just inside the isolated environment.

-The image bundles a fallback `DOCKER_AGENTS.md` (copied into `/opt/codex/AGENTS.md` inside the image) and passes `-c project_doc_fallback_filenames=["/opt/codex/AGENTS.md"]` to Codex so the CLI always has baseline guidance even when a project-specific AGENTS file is missing.
+The image bundles a fallback `DOCKER_AGENTS.md` (copied into `/opt/codex/AGENTS.md` inside the image) and passes `-c project_doc_fallback_filenames=["/opt/codex/AGENTS.md"]` to Codex so the CLI always has guidance about the environment.

 ## Make `codex-docker` available everywhere
 - Add the repo root to your `PATH`, e.g. `export PATH="$PATH:/path/to/codex-docker-repo"`, or